What I love about Baked Boursin Chicken with Spinach and Tomatoes

 You only need one oven-safe skillet for this recipe which means very minimal clean-up!
 After cooking, the baked chicken with Boursin cheese looks pretty enough to take right to the table for serving too.
 Garnish with a little fresh, chopped parsley and you will definitely wow your family or your guests!

 What’s another bonus?
 You only need 6 ingredients for this recipe!
 They are all very common ingredients that you probably already have in your fridge.
 The combination of these 6 simple ingredients makes the most delicious dish.
 It is perfect for both a family weeknight dinner or for entertaining.
-So, add baked chicken with Boursin cheese to your list next time you’re hosting.
+If you’re looking for another one-pot chicken dish to wow your guests with, take a look at my recipe for Chicken Parmigiana with Burrata and Honey which is also a fan favourite!
+Or maybe Caprese Peach and Pesto Chicken for a summer-inspired twist.

 - Chicken – Ideally, you want to use boneless, skin-on chicken breasts for this recipe.
 I love having the skin on because it gets really crispy when it is initially seared in the pan.
 It adds good flavour and it looks nice too.
 You can, of course, use regular boneless, skinless chicken breasts as well if that is all that you have.